Well, I have, and many times it has come to whether I should leave it out or think about what I can substitute for white

 - It may pose a risk of chlorine overdose

-As a direct substitute, I believe grape juice is a good substitute for white wine because it can easily replace white wine in equal quantity in recipes whereas other ingredients might need to be mixed with one or more ingredients to make a good substitute.
+As a direct substitute, I believe grape juice is a good substitute for white wine because it can easily replace white wine in equal quantities in recipes whereas other ingredients might need to be mixed with one or more ingredients to make a good substitute.

-As for dry white wine, a good substitute is a dry vermouth as it shares a similar flavor profile too.
+As for dry white wine, a good substitute is dry vermouth as it shares a similar flavor profile too.

 It is, however, to keep the flavor in mind when choosing a substitute for white wine in cooking, but that doesn’t mean you can’t experiment with flavors and taste.
 Taste test as you cook to achieve the desired flavor in your dish.